 Puget Sound Recovery

-WSC participates in team management, Advisory Team management, technical reviews of strategies and projects, and provides underlying science and gray literature integration to the initiative.
-An important aspect of this work is creating linkages between Center and WSU research and outreach and the work of the Puget Sound Ecosystem Monitoring Program and the Puget Sound Partnership’s Science Team.
+WSC participates in shaping investments and strategic policy recommendations, manages our Advisory Team, and provides technical reviews of strategies and projects, as well as underlying science and gray literature integration to the initiative.
+An important aspect of this work is creating linkages between the research generated by the Washington Stormwater Center/WSU-Puyallup research and extension outreach, and the work of the Puget Sound Ecosystem Monitoring Program (PSEMP) and the Puget Sound Partnership’s Science Team.
+The Center’s lead for this work, Heidi Siegelbaum, serves on the steering committee of PSEMP and the Communications Subcommittee, making connections between that body of regional monitoring and the work of WSC researchers.

 Relevant literature reviews are shared widely with Puget Sound practitioners and conversely, project-level results are reviewed and shared by the LID program and other researchers within WSC.